-The Ombudsman staff are trained advocates who are authorized by State and Federal laws to visit nursing homes, residential care and assisted living facilities to ensure that quality care is given to residents and that they are being treated with dignity and respect.
-We are educated in the rights, issues and needs of long-term care facility residents and the state and federal regulations which govern those facilities.
-There is no fee, so feel free to call with any concerns.
+Ombudsman staff members are trained advocates authorized by state and federal laws to visit skilled nursing facilities, residential board and care homes and assisted living facilities to ensure that quality care is given to residents and that they are being treated with dignity and respect.
+We promote the rights, issues and needs of long-term care facility residents and are knowledgeable about the state and federal regulations which govern those facilities.

 How We Help:

 - Investigate and attempt to resolve any concerns or problems expressed by residents or on their behalf.
 No question or problem is too small to be important, whether it’s a complaint of cold food, unanswered call bells or outright neglect/abuse.